crossbario/crossbar/docs/Basic-Concepts.rst

 This creates two transport:

 -  A **WebSocket transport** which is listening on port ``7000``.
-To connect to this a client is required to use Ticket authentication.
+To connect to this, a client is required to use Ticket authentication.
    The authentication is handled entirely by Crossbar.io, and works just for a single user (``joe``).
 This user is then authenticated for the role ``role_1``.
 -  A **Web transport**, which is listening on port ``8080``.
-This does two things: For HTTP connections to the root path it serves the content of the ``web`` directory.
-For the path ``ws`` it accepts WebSockte connections where, absent an explicit authentication definition, clients will be connected for the role ``anonymous``.
+This does two things: for HTTP connections to the root path it serves the content of the ``web`` directory; for the path ``ws`` it accepts WebSocket connections where, absent an explicit authentication definition, clients will be connected for the default role ``anonymous``.

 Installation
 ------------